mhulse/gh-boiler/CONTRIBUTING.md

 ?>
 ```

+## GitHub is not a CDN!

+As a general rule of thumb, **do not link to any `http://raw.github.com/…` scripts hosted on GitHub!** These files are being served as `text/plain` and as such being blocked in Internet Explorer on Windows 7 for instance (because of the wrong MIME type). _Bottom line:_ **GitHub is not a CDN**.

 ## License

 By contributing your code, you agree to license your contribution under the terms of the LICENSE found at the root of the repository.